 - Some issues accessing the app on the 25th of the month

 Neon Invest is a very interesting product.
-It provides an excellent investment solution to customers that want to invest in the stock market easily.
+It provides an excellent investment solution for customers who want to easily invest in the stock market.

-Neon Invest managed to make very attractive fees.
-And it has all the essential features one needs to start investing in the stock market.
-When added on top of a great digital bank, I think this makes Neon even more interesting than it was before.
+Neon Invest charges very attractive fees.
+It has all the essential features one needs to start investing in the stock market.
+When added to a great digital bank, I think this makes Neon even more interesting.

 While it is a great product, I should mention that it is not perfect.
-For large operations, it can become expensive.
-And the lack of US ETFs makes any portfolio sub-optimal.
+It can become expensive for large operations, and the lack of US ETFs makes any portfolio sub-optimal.
 That is why I am still using Interactive Brokers as my main broker.
 Nevertheless, Neon Invest is much easier to use than Interactive Brokers.